Dracaena halapepe

 Ancient Hawaiian

-Dracaena forbesii is one of seven currently recognized species of native Dracaena in the Hawaiian Islands, with each species limited in range to one or two islands.
+Dracaena halapepe is one of seven currently recognized species of native Dracaena in the Hawaiian Islands, with each species limited in range to one or two islands.
 As best we can tell, Hawaiians referred to all seven species by the same names, hala pepe or leʻie.
 Therefore, it is (currently) impossible to tell if every Dracaena species was used by every Hawaiian the same way (or used at all) in ancient times.

 Hala pepe flowers were used in lei [Krauss 1993].
 The soft wood was carved into statues (ki‘i) [Hillebrand & Hillebrand 1888], while branches were used to decorate altars, including hula altars, and represented the goddesses Laka [Little & Skomen 1989] or Kapo [Abbott 1992].
 Somewhat surprisingly, we could not find any record of pre-contact Hawaiians weaving hala pepe leaves into mats, etc., as they did extensively with hala (Pandanus tectorius).

 According to Ka‘aiakamanu & Akina [1922], hala pepe bark and leaves were used in combination with other plants to treat chills and high fever.
-And, hala pepe bark, root, and leaves in combination with other plants were used to treat lung troubles or asthma.
+And, hala pepe bark, root, and leaves in combination with other plants were used to treat lung problems or asthma.
 We were unable to find other ethnobotanical records supporting Ka‘aiakamanu and Akina claims.

 Modern Use